roytang/blog/content/replies/2013/06/caap724/index.md

 - explainlikeimfive
 ---

-These are units for different things.\n\nAmps (amperes) are a unit of current which is the rate at which charge flows.\n\nJoules are a unit of work or energy.\n\nWatts are a unit of power which is the rate at which energy is generated or consumed.
+These are units for different things.

+Amps (amperes) are a unit of current which is the rate at which charge flows.

+Joules are a unit of work or energy.

+Watts are a unit of power which is the rate at which energy is generated or consumed.